jonas-doerr/gameday-thread-analyzer/README.md

 ### 9.24
 Made a number of small adjustments to the website to improve the overall experience.
 The most notable are the ability to adjust some parameters for the analysis and the display of comments in different sections of the analysis.
 The final touch I want to make is add rosters for every NFL team, so it can be used on other subreddits too.

+### 9.25
+Struggled deploying the streamlit website, because the secrets didn't automatically load and many packages wouldn't install like I expected, so I learned the importance of a good requirements.txt file.
+Gemini and ChatGPT both gave me a lot of useless advice, but by trying different things on my own I finally got it to work.
+This is the final, polished version.